willkurt/lacan-racket/markdown/lacan.md

 >  "I teach that the unconscious is the fact that man is inhabited by the signifier"

+In the original Poe story is about a stolen letter and a detectives quest to return the letter.
+Lacan uses this stolen letter an example of the power of the signifier.
+Even though the entire story is driven by this letter the reader never knows what the actual contents of the letter are.
+Lacan points out that not only do we not know, we don't need to.
+The letter itself as a signifier is able to create all the drama and complexity this mystery needs.

+### The primacy of the signifier

 For Lacan it is these signifiers, these symbols of things, that are in fact the reality of our unconcious life.
 That is we operate primarily in terms of symbols, not the least of which is language itself.
 As an example of the role these signifigers play, consider a statement such as "I am a male technologist".
-It turns our there in a emoji specifically for this very idea:
+It turns out there in a emoji specifically for this very idea:

 !["Emoji are a great representation of the signifier"](./images/man_technologist.png){width=300px}

-Now when I say "male technologist" you likely have a pretty good idea what I mean, but if we pick apart what these words mean it we quickly find it is very tricky to point to what exactly I am signifying.
+Now when I say "male technologist" you likely have a pretty good idea what I mean, but if we pick apart what these words mean we quickly find it is very tricky to point to what exactly I am signifying.
 For starters what does it mean to say that I am "male"?
 We can see this as expression of biological sex, but it also entrails notions of gender.
 What does it mean to be a "man"?
 You might be tempted to quickly make some statement about the number of X choromosomes, but even if that works for one technical definition of "male" it clearly doesn't do enough to explain it in all or even most social occasions.
 The more we explore "maleness" the more we realize that being "male" is more a signifier that a signified, it is like an emoji that we can't quite pin down exactly what it points to.

 This is of course just one tiny example of how often times the signifier is what plays a primal role in our way of interacting with the world.
 Lacan also points out that there is one very important signifier in our contemporary existence, which is always something with points to something else, and yet nonetheless plays an essential role in our psychology: